ssaket/eye-tracking-methods/README.md

   - Typical failure modes (example data).
   - Instructions (when you tell people not to blink, they sometimes blink more)

-**Homework:**
+**Homework for 08**
   - Read relevant chapter in Holmqvist et al.
+  - Implement one of the following two and evaluate its performance using the provided reference data set:
+    - a basic velocity-based saccade detection
-  - For a given data set:
+    - a basic box-model fixation detection
-    - perform drift correction
-    - calculate accuracy
-    - calculate precision
+    -
-    - check how stable the sampling rate was, quantify variability somehow
-    - label each sample with the AOI that it’s in (if any)

 ### Week 08 (Dec 15): Detection of eye movements events and post-processing
 Presenter: Titus
   - Maybe broaden this up to blackbox algorithms as well?
 Cluster, HMMs, Deepnets